abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Created an IoT hub
-- Added an IoT device
-- Tested the device using the Raspberry Pi Simulator
+## Summary
+In this exercise, we created an IoT hub and added an IoT device to it.
+We then tested the device using the Raspberry Pi Simulator to ensure it was functioning correctly.
+Throughout the exercise, we gained practical experience in setting up an IoT hub, registering devices, and simulating device interactions in an IoT environment.

 ## Reference links